 Decision Value

 What decisions were made?
 What would delayed decisions have cost?
 If a session accelerates a $100,000 decision by one week, the time-value alone may exceed session costs.
+Leslie Perlow's Harvard Business School research found that senior managers attend an average of 23 hours of meetings per week — time that could generate far higher returns if meetings were outcomes-focused.

 Alignment Value